Hubert Humphrey 1968 presidential campaign: Background

 Hubert Humphrey was first elected to public office in 1945 as Mayor of Minneapolis.
 He served two, two-year terms, and gained a reputation as an anti-Communist and ardent supporter of the Civil Rights Movement.
 He gave a rousing speech at the 1948 Democratic National Convention arguing for the adoption of a pro-Civil Rights plank, exclaiming "The time has arrived in America for the Democratic Party to get out of the shadow of states' rights and to walk forthrightly into the bright sunshine of human rights."
 That same year, Minnesota voters elected him to the United States Senate, where he worked closely with Senate Majority Leader Lyndon Johnson.
 Humphrey's persona and tactics in the Senate led colleagues to nickname him "The Happy Warrior".
 Contemporaries attributed his success in politics to his likable personality and ability to connect with voters on a personal level.

 Humphrey first entered presidential politics in 1952, running as a favorite son candidate in Minnesota.
 In 1960, he mounted a full-scale run, winning primaries in South Dakota and Washington D.C.; ultimately losing the Democratic nomination to Massachusetts Senator and future President John F. Kennedy.
 In 1964, with Lyndon Johnson now as president following the assassination of Kennedy, Johnson tapped Humphrey as his running mate and went on to win in a landslide victory over Republican Barry Goldwater.
 As vice president, Humphrey oversaw turbulent times in America, including race riots and growing frustration and anger over the large number of casualties in the Vietnam War.
 President Johnson's popularity plummeted as the election grew closer.

-Lyndon Johnson campaign
+Lyndon B. Johnson campaign

-Prior to Humphrey's run, President Lyndon Johnson began a campaign for re-election, placing his name in the first-in-the-nation New Hampshire primary.
+Prior to Humphrey's run, President Lyndon B. Johnson began a campaign for re-election, placing his name in the first-in-the-nation New Hampshire primary.
 Late in 1967, building upon anti-war sentiment, Senator Eugene McCarthy of Minnesota entered the race with heavy criticism of the President's Vietnam War policies.
 Even before McCarthy's entrance, Johnson grew concerned about a primary challenge.
-He confided to Democratic Congressional leaders that an opponent could draw the support of Martin Luther King Jr. and Dr. Benjamin Spock, defeating him in New Hampshire, and forcing his withdrawal from the race; similar to Senator Estes Kefauver's 1952 challenge to President Harry Truman, which preceded Truman's decision not to seek re-election.
+He confided to Democratic Congressional leaders that an opponent could draw the support of Martin Luther King Jr. and Dr. Benjamin Spock, defeating him in New Hampshire, and forcing his withdrawal from the race; similar to Senator Estes Kefauver's 1952 challenge to President Harry S. Truman, which preceded Truman's decision not to seek re-election.